-Very briefly, the endocannabinoid system is found naturally in our body.
+The endocannabinoid system is found naturally in our body.
 It is responsible for the runner’s high people get.
-It gives a sense of wellbeing, not endorphins like most people think, those molecules are too large to pass the blood brain barrier.
+It gives a sense of wellbeing, not endorphins like most people think, those molecules are too large to pass the blood-brain-barrier.
 There are 2 receptors:(1) the CB1 receptor found mostly in the nervous system and (2) the CB2 receptor which is more abundantly found in the immune system.
-Anandamide works on the CB1 receptor, Tetrahydrocannabinol (THC) is similar to this and works on the CB1 receptor.
-CBD or cannabidiol is from the cannabis sativa plant and is also a cannabinoid.
-One needs 100 times CBD to get the same euphoria as THC.
+Anandamide works on the CB1 receptor, tetrahydrocannabinol (THC) is similar to this and works on the CB1 receptor.
+CBD or cannabidiol is from the cannabis sativa plant and is also a phytocannabinoid.
+One needs 100 times the CBD to get the euphoria as THC.
 CBD is not intoxicating, legal and works on a wide variety of symptoms including pain, seizures and anxiety.
 CBD is similar to 2-arachidonoyl glycerol which is a natural cannabinoid.
-When you combine the 2 together, CBD will offset side effects of THC including paranoia, hyperactivity and agitation.
-This is a little known fact to those who self medicate.https://neurologybuzz.com/2018/04/02/medical-marijuana-vlog-series-part-i-mechanisms-medical-benefits-of-non-intoxicating-cannabidiol-and-tetrahydrocannabinol/
+When the 2 are combined together, CBD will offset side effects of THC including paranoia, hyperactivity and agitation.
+This is a not known fact to those who self-medicate with pure THC.
+Because of this THC is medically recommended in conjunction with CBD.
+Smoking is illegal and not medically recommended as most people think. https://neurologybuzz.com/2018/04/02/medical-marijuana-vlog-series-part-i-mechanisms-medical-benefits-of-non-intoxicating-cannabidiol-and-tetrahydrocannabinol/

 Pitfalls of self-medication

-When patients self-medicate and use pure THC to alleviate symptoms, there are intoxicating effects which are not seen when recommended medically using oral forms, cream or patch.
+Sometimes patients self-medicate and smoke pure THC from dubious sources to alleviate symptoms, which is illegal and not medically recommended in Florida.
+However, the intoxicating effects are not seen when recommended medically using oral forms, cream or patch.
 At low doses, as is done when recommended medically, THC is non-euphoric.
 When THC is combined with CBD the side effects of THC are offset.
 The dangers of patients who self-medicate is that they do not know where the products are coming from and it can be mixed with potentially dangerous substances that can be potentially fatal.
-In addition, there are highly potent synthetic illegal cannabinoids known as K2 and spice which at high doses can cause cardiotoxicity and fatalities. https://neurologybuzz.com/2018/05/31/the-fatal-effects-and-mechanisms-of-synthetic-cannabinoids-including-jwh-compounds-used-recreationally/
+In addition, there are highly potent synthetic illegal cannabinoids known as K2 and spice which at high doses can cause cardiotoxicity and fatalities.
+Self-medicating with THC from an unknown source is highly discouraged as there may be mold involved with the processing. https://neurologybuzz.com/2018/05/31/the-fatal-effects-and-mechanisms-of-synthetic-cannabinoids-including-jwh-compounds-used-recreationally/

 Why is a CBD and THC combination important?

-In regulated licensed dispensaries, CBD is combined to offset the side effects of THC making it better tolerated.
-This concept is not well-known to the public or the medical community.
-The stigma is still strong.
+In regulated licensed dispensaries, CBD is combined to offset the side effects of THC allowing better tolerance.
 THC is not recommended by itself because of side effects including paranoia, agitation and hyperactivity.
-Within the nursery farm, the strains of the cannabis sativa plants are grown at a certain temperature under a certain amount of sunlight.
-It is strictly controlled so that different strains are produced.

 CBD by itself

-With pure CBD, there are certain medical symptoms that are alleviated better than combination CBD:THC.
+With pure CBD, there are certain medical symptoms that are alleviated.

 It is legal.
 There are many companies with CBD products but it is difficult to know how pure these products are, even if you have a small amount of hemp it can be marketed as CBD hence, its ineffectiveness.
-Some of the most effective CBD products can be found from Colorado and California, just anecdotally.
-Everything else will be hit or miss.
+Some of the most effective CBD products can be found from Colorado and California, anecdotally.
+Everything else is hit or miss.

 In the state of Florida, there are very few medically beneficial CBD products, it’s trial and error.
 The purer the form such as full spectrum CBD oil the more expensive it will be because processing organic products are costly.
 A cheap product will likely not be as pure just because of the huge amount of work that goes into extracting the cannabidiol.
-In addition, some may have flavors, cutting agents and other agents to dilute it but because it’s unregulated it is not disclosed.
+In addition, some may have flavors, cutting agents and other agents to dilute it but because it’s unregulated.